halotroop2288/halotroop.com/docs/caroline/characters/caroline/index.md

 I followed him on Twitch for some time, and became a regular member of his community.

 One day, I came into a larger-than-usual amount of money and decided (regrettably) to commission him with it.
-(The reason for the regret is not because of the quality of the work, but because I should not have spent that money.
-It was for food that month, as I later found out.)
+(The money was only for food that month, as I later found out.)

 He drew this amazing reference image for my character, and I was super excited to see it.
 He drew it oh his live stream, so I got to watch and weigh in on every detail.
 He helped me